 As children grow up, their schedules change.
 Whether the children participate in scouting, sports, marching band, or other activities, their parents should support them.
 They need parents willing to ensure they make it to meetings, games, and practices.
 For example, if a teen plays high school football, the parent who has them on Friday nights must be willing to take them to games.

 What Will the Judge Approve?

 In most cases, the judge overseeing the case approves any fair plan that offers reasonable visitation.
-An attorney with Charlotte Christian Law can guide you through creating a visitation schedule the judge will likely approve based on their experience with the court and knowledge of Alabama law.
+An attorney with The Law Offices of Charlotte Christian and Associates can guide you through creating a visitation schedule the judge will likely approve based on their experience with the court and knowledge of Alabama law.

 Custody and Visitation Modifications

 Alabama law allows parents to modify divorce and child custody orders and agreements in certain situations, meaning you can adjust your visitation schedule or change an agreement as needed.
 This requires filing a “petition to modify” with the county circuit court that issued your divorce decree.
 If you agree with the other parent, the judge will likely approve this modification and recalculate child support if necessary.